L1fescape/dotfiles/README.md

 ### How to Update

 As of right now, run <code>scripts/symlink.sh</code>.
-That will unlink all the old dotfiles and link the new ones (sometimes I change the names).
+That will unlink all the old dotfiles and link the new ones.
 Working on a better method but it's not a priority.
 Pull requests welcome!

 ### Acknowledgements
 * [Mathias Bynens](https://github.com/mathiasbynens) ([dotfiles](https://github.com/mathiasbynens/dotfiles))